jonathanheaden/Resume/README.md

 #### Byte
 When : May 14 – May 15
 Position : `Senior Consultant`
-Role : Presales and consultancy to c-level customer stakeholders.
+Role : Presales and consultancy to C-Level customer stakeholders.
 Delivered Projects include:

-- migration of Citrix 4.5 presentation server to XenApp 7.5 remediation of ~200 apps
+- Migration of Citrix 4.5 presentation server to XenApp 7.5  including the remediation of ~200 apps
-- design and implementation of FIM self service portal for users to update their SharePoint online profiles
+- Design and implementation of FIM self service portal for users to update their SharePoint online profiles
 - 7000 seat on premise to O365 exchange migration.
-- customer onboarding and cloud migration
+- Customer onboarding and cloud migration

 #### ANZ
 **When** : Jul 11 - Jan 14